barrymichels/CareGiver/README.md

 - Manage user accounts and permissions
 - Monitor schedule coverage and conflicts
 - Batch assign shifts with automatic validation
+- Create and manage virtual users for non-tech-savvy staff
+  - Add virtual users with just a name
+  - Manage their availability directly
+  - Convert virtual users to regular users when needed

 ## Quick Start